neetjn/ansible-elementary-env/README.md

-# ansible-plays-elementary
+# ansible-plays-workspace

-Ansible playbook to install personal tools required for my workspace, and setup my development environment on Elementary OS.
+Ansible plays to install personal tools required for my workspace, and setup my development environment on Elementary OS.

 The playbook has been broken up into four individual role groups: